 We’ve all been hearing of the recent atrocities covered by our media.
 Mass shootings in New Zealand, in Europe, and mass shootings including in schools in the USA.
 Not to mention mass shootings from other parts of the world barely getting a mention from Western media.
 It’s time for me to write this article to further the one I wrote a while ago, now further down the blog, centered on A FORMULA FOR SURVIVING A SCHOOL SHOOTING.

-Further to this again, in the last three mass shootings in the USA, the “first responders,” (cops first to the scene), have been killed or wounded.
+Further to this again, in the last three mass shootings in the USA covered by the national media, the “first responders,” (cops first to the scene), have been killed or wounded.
 Thus slowing the assault by remaining responders to eliminate the shooter to several minutes, and in one case out of these past three scenarios, to well over an hour.

 My main concern therefore, as I describe in detail below, is the fact that each and every one of us from the onset of the shooting has to realize that we are on our own.
 And therefore require a mind set to have an immediate action plan in order to survive.

 This is today’s living in a world that’s not getting any safer, no matter where we are.
 There will be another mass shooting somewhere soon, followed by another…and another…without doubt!

 Walk into any wooded area, clap your hands, and watch the local wildlife run, fly or swim away.
 For wildlife it’s all about their survival instinct kicking in instantly.